LIS561/syllabi/presentations/Logic0.md

 # Computation and expressive power

-(From van Bentham, et al., chapter 2)
+(From van Benthem, et al., chapter 2)

 1. Computing a truth value for a formula takes linear time.
 2. Computing a truth table for validity takes exponential time.